10 Paid Internships for High School Students in California

 Eligibility:Â Students completing their sophomore, junior, or senior year at an LA County high school.
 Priority is given to high-need studentsÂ

-The Intern Project (TIP) provides high school students across Los Angeles County with the chance to delve into various professional fields such as Healthcare & Medical Technology, Media & Entertainment, Government, Non-Profit, Philanthropy, and Sports.
+The Intern Project (TIP) provides high school students across Los Angeles County with the chance to explore various professional fields such as Healthcare & Medical Technology, Media & Entertainment, Government, Non-Profit, Philanthropy, and Sports.
 These internships are hosted by TIP's network of company partners, which include aerospace firms and organizations like America on Tech.
-In addition to hands-on work experience, TIP offers mentorship, professional development sessions, and networking opportunities for interns.Â
+In addition to work experience, TIP offers mentorship, professional development sessions, and networking opportunities.Â

 Subject Areas:Â STEMÂ